pemcg/manageiq-automation-howto-guide/chapter18/service_reconfiguration.md

 Approvers notes: Auto-Approved

-To view this Request go to: https://192.168.1.245/miq_request/show/1000000000109
+To view this Request go to: https://cloudforms05/miq_request/show/1000000000109

 Thank you,
 Virtualization Infrastructure Team
 ```

-We can login to the Satellite 6 User Interface to confirm that the "Override value for specific hosts" contains our updated value:
+We can login to the Satellite 6 User Interface to confirm that the "Override value for specific hosts" contains our updated value against the match filter:
 <br> <br>

 ![screenshot](images/screenshot88.png)